ACL Surgery Recovery: What Athletes Should Expect

 If you suspect you tore your ACL, make an appointment with SI Ortho’s Long Island sports medicine specialists.
 If the pain is sudden and severe, stop by our urgent care facility for quick treatment from top orthopedic knee surgeons on Long Island.

-Tagged with: ACL injury, ACL surgery, knee injury, knee rehabilitation, liorthosports, long island orthopedic surgery, long island orthopedics, orthopaedic & sports associates of long island, physical therapy, SIO, Sports Injury
+Tagged with: ACL injury, ACL surgery, knee injury, knee rehabilitation, liorthosports, long island orthopedic surgery, long island orthopedics, orthopedic & sports associates of long island, physical therapy, SIO, Sports Injury